I have written about my Italian heritage, my Irish, English, Scottish heritage, and now I will write about my Jewish heritage.

 My great grandmother, Rosie Kaplen when she was young (I love this photo):

-My great grandfather, Jacob Sperber came from Austria in 1988 (which at the time was the Austrian-Hungarian nation).
+My great grandfather, Jacob Sperber came from Austria in 1988 (which at the time was the Austro-Hungarian Empire).
 He was a merchant, selling vegetables from a cart.
 He later became a butcher and owned a meat market.

 Both of my great grandparents were previously married.
 My great grandfather’s first wife died at the age of 33.
 They had three children together.
 I never knew any of these children.